Skip to content

 Key Processes:

-• Receiving transactions from the TX Validator Service
+• Receiving transactions from the Validator Service

 • Grouping transactions into subtrees